liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/07-embedding-portlets-in-themes-and-layout-templates.markdown

 $$$

-Lastly, generate the module's JAR file and deploy it to Liferay Portal.
+Lastly, generate the module's JAR file and deploy it to @product@.
 Now when you assign your layout to a page, the portlet that fulfills the layout's request is embedded on the page.